IAMNISHANTSHUKLA/Tutorverse_Nishant/README.md

     ```
     The Genkit UI is typically available at `http://localhost:4000`.

-## 🧠 Multi-Agent Architecture

-The core AI functionality is built around a multi-agent system:

-*   **Main Tutor Agent (`src/app/actions.ts`)**: Receives the user's query and uses an intent recognition flow (`src/ai/flows/recognize-intent.ts`) to determine if the query is related to "math," "physics," or "other."
-*   **Math Agent (`src/ai/flows/generate-math-response.ts`)**: Handles math questions.
-It uses a `calculatorTool` to perform arithmetic calculations.
-*   **Physics Agent (`src/ai/flows/generate-physics-explanation.ts`)**: Handles physics questions.
-It uses a `physicsConstantsTool` to look up values of physical constants.
-*   **Orchestration**: The Tutor Agent delegates the query to the appropriate specialist agent and returns the response to the user.

 ## 🎨 UI and Styling

 *   The UI is built with **ShadCN UI** components, providing a set of accessible and customizable building blocks.